The future now, for children worldwide. We are committed to harnessing emerging solutions to build a better future for children and young people.

 We convene stakeholders across diverse sectors to catalyse dialogue and help shape policy and practice.
 We also push for a commitment to global health targets to accelerate progress for young people around the world.

 We recognise the value of listening and learning, both internally and externally, to guide our mission and approach.
 We believe that by including all relevant voices – partners, grantees, researchers, young people, patients and entrepreneurs – throughout every stage of learning and evaluation, we can achieve strategic impact.

 To fulfil our vision, we invest in sustainable projects and pioneering research, convene communities and catalyse dialogue; and continuously monitor and evaluate to maximise our impact.

 By 2050, 70% of the world’s population will live in urban areas and there will be more young people growing up in cities than ever before.
 Rapid urbanisation is often coupled with a number of threats to young people’s wellbeing, such as unsafe infrastructure, inadequate services, violence and injury.
 At the same time, while large international or capital cities receive investment, the smaller ones are forgotten.
 We see secondary cities as a missing component in most international development thinking and planning, and therefore focus our investment here.

 We only fund projects in low- and middle-income countries with a strong focus on the following countries: Romania, Tanzania, Colombia, Ecuador, Ghana, Senegal, India (Odisha or Rajasthan), Morocco, Egypt, Indonesia and Vietnam, with a specific interest in projects that focus on emerging urban environments as well as on AI and digital solutions.

 The selection of priority countries is based on the following criteria:

-Fondation Botnar’s headquarters is based in Basel, Switzerland, home of the life sciences.
-Our work here is solely based on cutting edge research that can help us bring solutions to children and adolescents.
+Fondation Botnar’s headquarters are based in Basel, Switzerland, home of the life sciences.
+Our work here in Switzerland is based on cutting edge research and digital related policy conversations.